-If the answer is yes, then Dr. Graham outlines and in-depth plan and road map to help you gather your thoughts, understand your values, and ultimately execute the change.
+If the answer is yes, then Dr. Graham outlines an in-depth plan and road map to help you gather your thoughts, understand your values, and ultimately execute the change.

-If you are seeking to change your career, this is a leading resource that is well worth reading.
+If you seek to change your career, this is a leading resource that is well worth reading.

 What Color Is Your Parachute? by Richard N. Bolles

 A Practical Manual for Job-Hunters and Career-Changers Paperback